 Poles Love Sabaton: Oh boy, how very much.
 Thanks to their 40:1, they've found their way into mainstream news and do concerts in museums.
 Here's the Aesop: when you're a dabbling metaller, and want to quickly and surely gain some notoriety, make a song about brave Polish people.
 They seem to realise this (heh eh heh heh), as they've now let out Uprising.

 Also in Russia, thanks to Stalingrad, Panzerkampf and Attero Dominatus.

 Lost in Translation: There is a distinct difference in tone between the Swedish and English versions of "Carolus Rex".
 The English version is a pretty positive badass-praising album in regular Sabaton-style.
 The Swedish version is a far more solemn affair, focusing more on the effects of the war on soldiers, civilians and countries, and doesn't shy away from depicting atrocities on either side.
-The case in point might be the different versions of "1648".
-The English version praises the defenders of Prague, where the Swedish versions focuses on the greed of General Königsmarck, and the atrocities committed to sate that greed.
+For comparison: The bridge from Killing Ground

 Misaimed Fandom - there's potential for that, for obvious reasons.
 One of their songs is called "Wehrmacht".

 Music to Invade Poland to: Sabaton get this a lot.
 They make bombastic power metal, their vocalist rolls his Rs in a very particular way, and most of their songs are about WW I and II, quite a few of them from the perspective of German forces.
 Disregard that they have several songs from the perspective of the nations fighting against Nazi Germany as well as definite anti-war anthems, and that their eight minute epic about the Nazi's rise to power is called Rise of Evil.
 Oh, and the band is Swedish.